FAQs

 Becoming a Signatory

-Institutions wishing to become a Signatory of the Poseidon Principles must submit the Standard Declaration together with the Signatory Application and the Membership Agreement to the Secretariat of the Poseidon Principles Association.
-Once accepted into the Association, the Signatory will have five months to complete and submit the Signatory Self-Assessment to the Secretariat.
+Institutions wishing to become a signatory of the Poseidon Principles must submit the Standard Declaration together with the Signatory Application and the Membership Agreement to the Secretariat of the Poseidon Principles Association.
+Once accepted into the Association, the signatory will have five months to complete and submit the Self-Assessment to the Secretariat.
 All documents are available from the Secretariat.

 What is the purpose of the Standard Declaration?